alanmitchell/bmon/docs/source/custom-reports.rst

 Custom Reports
 ==============

-*Custom Reports* give you the ability to combine any number of BMON charts and reports together into a single page, to add explanatory text and even to include images and content from other websites.
+Custom Reports give you the ability to combine any number of BMON charts and reports together into a single page, and gives you the ability to add explanatory text and include images and content from other websites.

-In the BMON interface, *Custom Reports* are accessed from the navigation link in the page header.
+In the BMON interface, ``Custom Reports`` are accessed from the navigation link in the page header.
 After clicking the navigation link you'll be presented with a list of all the reports that have been configured on your system.
 The reports are grouped under headings, and the title of